|Nutritional Guidelines (per serving)|

 Don't tell anyone, but making hasselback potatoes is so, so easy.
 They look stunning on the plate and taste good as well, so the surprise is just how simple to make they are.

 Hasselback comes from the Swedish Hotel in Stockholm of the same name - The Hasslebacken.
 What sets these potatoes apart is how pretty they look, and the slow roast gives you a cross between a roast and baked potato.

-In this recipe I am using fresh sage leaves (lovely when served with roast pork) but you can use any robust herb you like (by robust I mean will stand up to fierce heat, basil doesn't survive too well but sage, rosemary even tarragon work really well).
-I also use olive oil as I love the flavour, but you can use vegetable if you want less oil-taste.
+In this recipe, we are using fresh sage leaves (lovely when served with roast pork) but you can use any robust herb you like (by robust we mean will stand up to fierce heat, basil doesn't survive too well but sage, rosemary even tarragon work really well).
+We also use olive oil as we love the flavor, but you can use vegetable if you want less oil-taste.

-Use any potato for this which you would use for baking or roasting - Maris Piper work really well.
+Use any potato for this which you would use for baking or roasting - Maris Piper works really well.

 Place the oil in a saucepan and heat to hot but not burning.
 Add the garlic and the sage leaves, lower the heat and let the garlic and sage infuse with the oil for 10 minutes.
 Remove from the heat and leave to cool.

 Wash the potatoes under cold, running water.
 Scrub them only if they are particularly dirty or have loose soil on them.
 Dry with a tea towel.

 Place the potatoes one and a time in the bowl of a wooden spoon.
 With a sharp vegetable knife, cut approx three-quarters through the potatoes in even slices taking care not to slice right through; the wooden spoon will prevent you from doing this.